DevExpress-Examples/wpf-lightweight-themes-performance-tests/README.md

 * PerfApp.Net7.v22.2
 * TestRunner

-First 4 projects have the same UI but use different versions of DevExpress controls (23.1 and 22.2) and different frameworks (.NET Framework v4.7.2 and .NET 7).
+The first 4 projects have the same UI but use different versions of DevExpress controls (v23.1 and v22.2) and different frameworks (.NET Framework v4.7.2 and .NET 7).
 You can run each project separately and use settings defined in `App.xaml.cs` files to change the configuration:

 ```cs
 public static bool IsTestRun { get; private set; } = false;